devkev103/ec2-minecraft/README.md

 Head back over to CloudFormation, and paste the copied URL into the parameter field "Amazon S3 URL".
 Next -> Next -> Check the two "I acknowledge that AWS CloudFormation ..." -> Submit.

-You will then have your minecraft server ready to go!
+It will take approximately 5 minutes and then you will then have your minecraft server ready to go!

-## The Final Steps ##

-1.)
-Add yourself

-Get the Public IP address of the server

 ## Common Questions ##

 ### How to Connect to the Minecraft Server ##

-You will need the public IP address for hte EC2 instance you created.
-You can find this in the EC2 console under `Public IPv4 address`
+You will need the public IP address for the EC2 instance you created.
+In the Minecraft launcher, you will use the servers's public IP address as "Server Address".
+You can find the server's public IP address in the EC2 console under `Public IPv4 address`

-### How Much Will This Cost me? ###
+### How Much Will This Cost Me? ###

-The instance running will cost you [approximately $0.09 per hour](https://aws.amazon.com/ec2/pricing/on-demand/).
-When you are done playing on the server, shut it down to save money.
+The instance running will cost you [approximately $0.09 per hour](https://aws.amazon.com/ec2/pricing/on-demand/). **When you are done playing on the server, shut it down to save money.**

 ### What is the Server Capacity? ###

 From my experience, two people at one time played fine on the server.
 I have never tried more than two.

+### I Want to Completely Delete Everything ###

+Head over to the CloudFormation Service in the region you created your stack.
+And delete the root of the stack, this will delete **most** resouces provisioned by this CloudFormation stack.

+By default, this stack keeps the EBS volumes so you can't accidently delete your world.
+In the VPC service, Route Table section, it will also fail to delete this as well because it is the main route table for the minecraft VPC.
+You can get around this by deleting it by hand and delete the CloudFormation Stack again.

+### How Secure is this Server? ###

+If you fill out `<YOUR PUBLIC IP>/32` in the CloudFormation template, only you can get to this server either for SSH'ing or connecting with the Minecraft launcher.

 ## TODO! ##

-* add bootstrapping of EC2 instance with minecraft
 * add way to deploy with cli/powershell
 * add a mechanism to shutoff/turn on instance
-* configure better security practices - Least Privilege Strategy
+* configure better security practices for IAM - Least Privilege Strategy
-* launch script with cli/powershell instead of using the console.